futoin/specs/draft/ftn8_security_concept.md

 * Payload has a tree structure and coded in JSON or any alternative format
 * All keys and fields are feed to HMAC generator in text representation
-* HMAC security fields is skipped, if present (in case of request validation)
+* HMAC security field is skipped, if present (in case of request validation)
 * For each nested level, starting from the very root of tree-like payload structure:
-** Key-value pairs are processing in ascending order based on Unicode comparison rules ** Key is feed into HMAC generator
+    * Key-value pairs are processing in ascending order based on Unicode comparison rules
+    * Key is feed into HMAC generator
-** If value is sub-tree, then recurse this algorithm ** Otherwise, feed textual representation to HMAC generator
+    * If value is sub-tree, then recurse this algorithm
+    * Otherwise, feed textual representation to HMAC generator

 ## 2.8.
 Client information exposed from AuthService to Service